Are you inspired by old monochrome pictures of harmonious-looking flower gardens, particularly blossoms?

 Pantaloon Foxglove, also known as Digitalis purpurea ‘Pam’s split,’ boasts uniquely-shaped flowers grown in clusters on a single-rod-like stem.

-The flowers grow in cascades, each bell-shaped bud getting a few inches in length, attracting all sorts of pollinators.
+The flowers grow in cascades, each bell-shaped bud getting a few inches long, attracting pollinators.

 Pantaloon Foxglove is a native European plant that can survive in both partial and full sun and blossom for many weeks in late spring or early summer.